thymeleaf/thymeleaf/README.markdown

 ## Contents

- This sandbox repository contains an example application meant to test the use Thymeleaf rendering for very large amounts of markup using Spring Boot and Spring Web Reactive (in comparison to Spring Web MVC).
+ This sandbox repository contains an example application meant to test the use Thymeleaf rendering for very large amounts of markup using Spring Boot and Spring WebFlux (in comparison to Spring Web MVC).

  See also: https://github.com/thymeleaf/thymeleafsandbox-biglist-mvc